2001 World Series: Aftermath and legacy

+Mariano Rivera, even in 2001, was considered the greatest closer ever.
+Entering the bottom of the 9th inning, the deck was stacked against the Diamondbacks.
+Rivera had a 0.70 career postseason ERA in 51 appearances.
+He once pitched a record 34 1/3 scoreless innings in the postseason and he had converted 23 consecutive save chances in the playoffs since Sandy Alomar's home run in Game 4 of the 1997 Division Series.
+However, it was the throwing error on Rivera's part that turned what could have been a save and Yankees fourth straight World Series into one of the most memorable moments in MLB history.
+"That's baseball," Rivera said after the game.
+"There's nothing I can do about it."

 The duo of Curt Schilling and Randy Johnson were awarded the World Series Most Valuable Player, the first players to split the award since 1981, when Dodgers players Steve Yeager, Ron Cey, and Pedro Guerrero were declared co-winners, and last to do so, to date.
 This would not be the only award they split, as both were named Sports Illustrated Sportsperson of the Year for 2001.

 Rivera's blown save and the Yankees' loss proved to be life-saving for Yankees utility player Enrique Wilson.
 Had the Yankees won, Wilson was planning to fly home to the Dominican Republic for the winter on American Airlines Flight 587 on November 12 after what would have been a Yankees victory parade down the Canyon of Heroes.
 But after the Yankees lost (and thus no parade occurred), Wilson decided to fly home earlier.
 Flight 587 would crash in Belle Harbor, Queens, killing everyone on board.
 Rivera later said, "I am glad we lost the World Series because it means that I still have a friend."